Jaseci-Labs/jaseci/support/jac-lang.org/docs/learn/with_llm.md

 **Model Initialization**

-To incorporate a Large Language Model (LLM) into code, initialize it by importing from the ```jaclang.core.llms``` module built into langauge.
+To incorporate a Large Language Model (LLM) into code, initialize it by importing from the ```jaclang.core.llms``` module built into the langauge.

-To download jaclang with all required python dependencies to use llms,
+To download jac-lang with all required python dependencies to use llms:
     ```bash
     pip install jaclang[llms]
     ```

-Here are the list of available models/model providers which are available to use out of the box with Jac-lang.
+Here are the list of models/ model providers which are available to use out of the box with jac-lang.

 _Cloud Hosted LLMs (API Clients)_